dustinpfister/blog_posts/_posts/phaser-plugins-examples-defence.md

 layout: post
 categories: phaser
 id: 329
-updated: 2018-11-17 08:34:14
+updated: 2018-11-17 08:35:43
-version: 1.3
+version: 1.4
 ---

 So today I got around to making another example that involves [phaser ce](https://photonstorm.github.io/phaser-ce/index.html) plugins.
 This time around the aim was to make a simple defense style game plugin.
 The process of even making a simple defense game can some times be a compacted one, a greate deal of logic needs to be in effect to govern things like when an enemy is to spawn, and what happens when it reaches a certain point, such as the side of the screen which is typical for most of these kinds of games.
+In this post I will be writing about a plugin that I made that contains much of the basic component of a simple defense style game.

 <!-- more -->